Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 ## Documents

 At its core, D3 takes your information and transforms it into a visual output.
-That output is your document, and for all intents and purposes, your document is a [Scalable Vector Graphic, or SVG](http://www.w3.org/TR/SVG/).
+That output is usually a [Scalable Vector Graphic, or SVG](http://www.w3.org/TR/SVG/) that lives in an HTML document.
 SVG is a file format that encodes vector data for use in a wide array of applications.
 SVGs are used all over the place to display all kinds of data.
 If you've ever exported a map from [desktop GIS](http://www.qgis.org/en/site/) and styled it in a [graphics program](https://inkscape.org/en/), chances are your data was stored as SVG at some stage of the process.

 SVGs are human readable, which works well for us because we aren't computers.
 This is an SVG in code: